xMoMoNa/youtube-downloader/README.md

 # YouTube-downloader
-This is the beta version of the YouTube-downloader to download videos and playlists from Youtube
+This is the beta version of the YouTube-downloader to download videos and playlists from Youtube using python

 # Modules
 - pytube library for downloading video